-Beyond the lack of features, there are a few downsides to a multichannel contact center versus an omnichannel one:
+Beyond the lack of features, there are a few downsides to a multichannel contact center as compared to an omnichannel one:

 - Multichannel contact centers provide a worse customer experience.
 Customers must repeat themselves when switching messaging channels.
 They also don’t get the personalized experience they crave today.

 - Multichannel contact centers can be more expensive to run.
 When customers need to make several requests for one issue, companies need to hire more customer service agents.
 On the other hand, Omnichannel pricing includes many more capabilities for the same price (e.g., intelligent VAs, workforce management, smart IVRs, conversational AI, etc.).

 - Multichannel contact centers could harm customer engagement.
 A 2017 survey by American Express indicated that one-third of Americans said they’d switch companies after a single poor experience.
 What will your existing omnichannel call center cost you?

 More channels don’t create a better customer experience.
 Instead, the more channels you support, the more critical an omnichannel approach becomes.